theCampel/leocamacho-private-notes/content/TCP Vs UDP.md

 2. **Server** acknowledges with a `SYN-ACK`. - *"Sure thing!
 Open one for me too!"*
 3. **Client** acknowledges with `ACK` - *"Sure!
 Now we're talking!"*

-*Note about the numbers: They're both keeping track of *
+*Note about the numbers: They're both keeping track of the package they sent, and the number the other person last saw.
+This helps them tell if *

 ![[Pasted image 20241212100943.png|600]]
 #### The Actual Communication Under TCP:
+- If at some point the `seq num` or `ack num` is incorrect, the client/server will say *"Hold up!
+Missing a packet!"*

+#### Syn Flooding:

 ### UDP: